StrydrS/javacrypt/README.md

 Program is designed to take user input in the form of a file, and either decrypt or encrypt the file based on the user's keyboard input.
+Below are instructions on how to use the program.
+Do not include "" when you enter file locations.

 To use: